Rosenstein Denies That He Discussed Recording Trump, Invoking 25th Amendment

 McCabe was fired after an internal investigation found he "lacked candor" in terms of dealing with investigators.
 Former FBI Director James Comey — fired by Trump — was upbraided by a huge internal report for his handling of the Hillary Clinton email investigation.

-Others — a former special agent, Peter Strzok, and a former FBI lawyer, Lisa Page — embarrassed the bureau when internal investigators discovered they had sent each other scores of highly political text messages, including those that criticized Trump.
+Others — a former special agent, Peter Strzok, and a former FBI lawyer, Lisa Page — embarrassed the bureau when internal investigators discovered they had sent each other scores of highly political text messages, including some that criticized Trump.

-Trump and Republicans say the Russian investigation is the product of "biased" conspirators deep within federal law enforcement and they have picked away at a number of targets at all levels.
+Trump and his Republican allies say the Russian investigation is the product of "biased" conspirators deep within federal law enforcement and have picked away at a number of targets at all levels.

-Trump's son, Donald Trump Jr., picked up that theme on Friday in a Twitter post that grouped Rosenstein with those, in this view, who are out to get the president.
+Trump's son Donald Trump Jr. picked up that theme on Friday in a Twitter post that grouped Rosenstein with those who, in his view, are out to get the president.

 Shocked!!!
 Absolutely Shocked!!!
 Ohhh, who are we kidding at this point?
 No one is shocked that these guys would do anything in their power to undermine @realdonaldtrump.— Donald Trump Jr. (@DonaldJTrumpJr) September 21, 2018

-Note: An earlier version of this story incorrectly called Chuck Schumer the Senate majority leader.
-He is the minority leader.